PopovVladimirY/zynqmp-live-video-to-pl-no-phy-example/README.md

 # Xilinx DP video example modified to enable Live Video output with no PHY connected.

 This project is derived from dpdma **standalone** driver example and modified to run with no Display Port PHY present.
 To make this example practical, the Live Video output of Display port shall be connected to something useful in FPGA.
-For instance, a custom LCD screen interface implemnted in VHDL or an HDMI/SDI TX IP.
+For instance, a custom LCD screen interface implemented in VHDL or an HDMI/SDI TX IP.
 The VHDL design is outside of the scope of this exercise.
 Which is focusing on a smallest software setup required for delivering DP Live Video output to FPGA in **NO_PHY** mode.
+The instructions below are for Cortex A53 in standalone mode.
+However, this approach  will work for Cortext R5 as well.

 >IMPORTANT: This example will need a modified BSP **dppsu** driver.
 See instructions below.